ramblingsofadev/docs/middleware.md

 <h2 id="executing-middleware">Executing Middleware</h2>

+If you're using the <a href="https://github.com/aphiria/app" target="_blank">skeleton app</a>, middleware will be executed automatically for you.
+You can define both [global middleware](configuration.md#component-middleware) and [route middleware](routing.md#binding-middleware).

+If you're not using the skeleton app, you'll have to set up a pipeline to execute your middleware for you.
 Typically, middleware are wrapped in request handlers (eg `MiddlewareRequestHandler`) and executed in a pipeline.
 You can create this pipeline using `MiddlewarePipelineFactory`:

 ```php
 use Aphiria\Middleware\MiddlewarePipelineFactory;